 - Route of administration (oral, topical, inhaled, injection, etc.)

 - The completed and signed Medication Form must be brought or faxed to the school before any medicine is given.

 - Any change in medication (such as time or amount to be given) will require a new order by the prescribing healthcare professional and a new completed and signed providing the written consent of the parent or legal guardian.

-- Administration of all medications will be recorded on the “Medication Log Form.”
+- Administration of all medications will be recorded in Infinite Campus.

 - A student with a chronic disease or medical condition may possess and self-administer medication for the chronic disease or medical condition.
 The following must be completed.